-If your business is financially struggling, being proactive is crucial.
+If your company is financially struggling, you need to be proactive and act fast.
 The sooner you act, the better your chances of turnaround and survival.
 Engaging a turnaround expert will make the process easier and can result in better outcomes.